tamirmb/ghplus/README.md

 ## GitHub Plus

-GitHub plus (ghp) is a CLI tool that lets you configure various GitHub settings.
+A superset of the official GitHub CLI tools with a bunch of commands that they should have included, but for some reason didn't.

 ### Setup